damanhoury/Terraform-RDS-SCE/README.md

 # Terraform_RDS_SCE
-Self Contained Environment (SCE ) is an Terraform code that create a self contained Environment for the purpose test building cloud resources that can be easly destroyed after testing
+Self Contained Environment (SCE ) is an Terraform code that create a self contained Environment for the sole purpose of test building cloud resources that can be easly destroyed after testing